puppetlabs/ace/developer-docs/docker.md

 ## Verifying the services

 [Postman](https://www.getpostman.com/) is advisable to verify that the endpoints are configured.
-In order to set up Postman, navigate to Settings > Certificates and add client certificates for hosts `0.0.0.0:8140` and `0.0.0.0:44633` where the CRT file points to `spec/fixtures/ssl/cert.pem` and Key file points to `spec/fixtures/ssl/key.pem`
+In order to set up Postman, navigate to Settings > Certificates and add client certificates for hosts `0.0.0.0:8140` and `0.0.0.0:44633` where the CRT file points to `spec/volumes/puppet/ssl/certs/puppet.pem` and Key file points to `spec/volumes/puppet/ssl/private_keys/puppet.pem`

+*Note*: These cert and key files will only be created when the PuppetServer container has finished initalising.

 ### PuppetServer /tasks/:module/:task